The renovated Koch Theater was described in a December 2010 New York Times article as ' the best theater in New York.

-Improvements include: refurbishment of the 2,650 seat auditorium, introduction of two center aisles into the orchestra seating level including new seats and carpeting; introduction of a seatback titling system; expansion and creation of an operable orchestra pit; replacement of the stage lighting system and addition of several new lighting positions in the auditorium; creation of a media center to allow for recording and broadcast; and replacement and upgrades to the finishes in the lobbies.
-The renovation was phased over two years and was funded through a variety of sources including a grant from New York City Department of Cultural Affairs and a generous donation from David H. Koch.
+The project included comprehensive technical refurbishment of the 2,675 seat auditorium: two additional aisles were introduced into the orchestra seating level, new seats installed with with acoustic charachteristics and seatback titling systems; expansion and creation of a fully operable four section orchestra pit; acoustical enhancements around the entire perimeter of the house, replacement of the stage lighting system and addition of several new lighting positions in the auditorium; additional stage rigging; a completely new communications and technology backbone for the facility and the creation of a media center to allow for recording and broadcast; dressing room upgrades; and, replacement and upgrades to the finishes in the lobbies.
+ADA accommodations and mechanical electrical upgrades are also included.